 Saints come from all traditions.
 Most of the well known saints come from the Christian faith.
 Hinduism has saints also: think of the guru’s who are entombed alive, and continue to guide their devotees when the body no longer exists.
 In the north of India, there is the Sant tradition, which includes men and women, poets and philosophers.
 We might also consider gurus from the Sikh tradition.
 Would you call them saintly people, the ten gurus of Sikhism?
 Then we might look to those who died for their faith, martyrs.
 Pope John Paul II made hundreds of saints; he simply proclaimed them martrys for the faith, and that was it!

-Martyrdom was a little more serious than a simple proclamation: St Thomas More, Henry VII’s Chancellor, was executed for refusing to take the oath of supremacy of the Crown in the relationship between the kingdom and the church in England.
+Martyrdom was a little more serious than a simple proclamation: St Thomas More, Henry VIII’s Chancellor, was executed for refusing to take the oath of supremacy of the Crown in the relationship between the kingdom and the church in England.
 Martin Luther is another well known dissenter, as was the more modern Archbishop Oscar Romero, who was shot at the altar while celebrating the rites of the Christian Church.

 There are others we might consider saints: the great artists Michaelangelo and Rembrandt.
 Others might include Fra Angelico, and the great composer Johann Sebastian Bach.
 Poets and pilgrims are also mentioned as saintly persons.
 What is the character of a saintly person, a spiritual beacon?
 What attracts us to them?